ERodzB/devops-terraform-challenge/README.md

 ## Project Deployment (For Linux distributions)

 After you are done with the installation requirements you are ready to deploy the project infrastructure.
-1. Go to the project root folder and installing required dependencies
+1. Go to the project root folder and install the required dependencies
 ```
 $ terraform init
 ```